What is the Motherboard of a Computer? Its Types, Components, or Parts

 What is the motherboard’s primary purpose?

-The motherboard’s primary job is communicating and distributing force between a computer’s components.
+The motherboard’s primary job is to communicate and distribute force between a computer’s components.
 It facilitates smooth system operation, regulates data flow, and allows communication between the CPU, memory, and other devices.

 Please Write Your Comments